iGEM-NU-Kazakhstan/dnaTurner/README.md

 And if you want to minimize right away, you need to indicate the path to the QRNA file in QRNAS directory:
   `python dnaTurner.py -i example.pdb -n example_name -m '~/Desktop/aptamers/QRNAS/QRNA'`

-More information about predicting the 3D stucture of a single-stranded DNA can be found in our [wiki](wikk_igem_kz.com).
+More information about predicting the 3D stucture of a single-stranded DNA, including the description of the hole method, can be found in our [wiki](wikk_igem_kz.com).

-Thank you for uing dnaTurner and good luck in your research!
+Thank you for using dnaTurner and good luck in your research!